The Personal Testimony of Christian McShaffrey

 After six months of radical sanctification, I became an entirely new man.
 Gone forever were my drugs, band, long hair, piercings, devilish disposition, and misery.

 I then began working at a local hospital and it was there that the Lord began to prepare me to preach the gospel.
 I felt a great burden for the lost and shared the Gospel in a bold-but-clumsy manner with everyone who would listen (and even with those who would rather not).

 My evangelical zeal was eventually tempered by godly wisdom as I continued to grow in grace and knowledge.
 My elders provided several opportunities to sharpen my gifts in the local church until they were convinced that I had indeed been called to the ministry.

-I went to seminary and was taken under care of the Presbytery in 2000, was licensed to preach the Gospel in 2002, and was ordained as an Evangelist in 2004.
-My calling was changed to that of Pastor in 2007 when our Church was organized as a new and separate congregation.
+I went to seminary and was taken under care of the Presbytery in 2000, was licensed to preach in 2002, and was ordained as an Evangelist in 2004.
+My calling was changed to that of Pastor in 2007 when our church was organized as a new and separate congregation.

 I continue to serve Christ and his Church today in Reedsburg, WI with my wife Kelly and my covenant children: Zechariah, Isabella, Micaiah, Anastasia, Nehemiah, and Savannah.